8Bts/Big_Strawberry/README.md

 `git clone https://github.com/8Bts/Big_Strawberry'

 ## Prerequisites
-In order to make the program work, you need to have ruby interpreter installed in your system.
+- In order to make the program work, you need to have ruby interpreter installed in your system.
 You can get the latest version of ruby from [official website](https://www.ruby-lang.org/en/downloads/).
-Ruby works better on the linux OS but you can use other systems using bridging tools.
+Ruby works better on the Linux OS but you can use other systems using bridging tools.

+- This application uses [Cloudinary](https://cloudinary.com) service to store it's images.
+So you need to have a Cloudinary account and you need to connect your app to it.
+Check [Setup](#Setup) to see how to do it.

 ## Setup

 Instal gems with: